mristin/bimprove-scenarios/ontology/drone_recording/scenario.md

 ## TODO
 What about safety measures?
+--> The recordings happen with no people on the site.
+--> The people should not be notified in advance / a smartwatch app is out-of-scope (to be confirmed).
+User interaction with the drone is out-of-scope.

 What about the recordings (atomic recordings or continuous recordings?)
 --> What about changes *while* recording?